AlvinCap/FP_434/README.md

 # Create a python program called Seasons; that will allow the user to input a picture text file and make a judgement on whether the season is spring/summer, fall, winter based on color distrbutions.

 # Application Examples:
-# Weather Station building softawre to filter and feed the photo stream of user uploaded content by seasons.
+# Weather Station building software to filter and feed the photo stream of user uploaded content by seasons.
 # Private Company running data anlysis on photo dumps to draw links and parallels between associated seasons and photo content.

 # Parameters for the program include: